coop-intelligence/eccv2024/_schedule/session_03_oral_6.md

 sequence_id: 12

 # Speaker name
-speaker: Oral 6
+speaker: /

 # Title of the event
-title: TBD
+title: "RoboTwin: Dual-Arm Robot Benchmark with Generative Digital Twins (Oral Talk 6)"

 # Time of the event
 time: 18:00 - 18:10